ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 and stir in charcoal to the consistency
 paint. - Pot a coat of this over the
 umber, and tiler i riot a man, that
-will live long enough, to se it ro
+will live long enough, to se it rot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_ariel_ver02:data:sn84028385:00237286856:1872062601:0208/pct:54.475503,35.426648,9.626256,10.695326/!600,600/0/default.jpg"/>
 </td>